BioMorphic-Intelligence-Lab/Whisker-3D-Localization/README.md

 2024 IEEE International Conference on Robotics and Automation (ICRA 2024), Under Review. <br>

 ## PCB design <a name="design"></a>
+Including KiCAD files and the manufacturer's files.
+The manufacturer's files encompass the gerber file, Bill of Materials (BOM), and position file.
+The primary electronic components consist of barometers and microcontrollers.
+We suggest employing the BMP390 and STM32F070F6 to meet the PCB design specifications.
+In the event of a microcontroller substitution, we recommend opting for one with a minimum of 32Kbytes flash memory.
 ## Data reading <a name="reading"></a>

 ## 3D-Localization <a name="3D-Localization"></a>
+Coming soon
 ### Installation <a name="Installation"></a>

 ### Dataset <a name="Dataset"></a>